tomcritchlow/SEO-MBA/course-beta.md

 ## Course Schedule

-I'm launching two separate cohorts at once that will run in parallel.
-Please sign up for the one that suits your time best.
+<span class="red">I'm launching two separate cohorts at once that will run in parallel.
+Please sign up for the one that suits your time best.</span>

 Cohorts begin the week of 14th March: